Nobel Peace Prize nominee, America's Truth Detector, Doctor of Democracy, all combined into one harmless, lovable little fuzzball.

 There was a mob of people standing outside the men's room.

-And what it was was a bunch of security people for Tom Cruise who were waiting for everybody in a bathroom to finish and get out so they could clear the bathroom for Cruz to come out and use it.
+And what it was was a bunch of security people for Tom Cruise who were waiting for everybody in the bathroom to finish and get out so they could clear the bathroom for Cruz to come out and use it.

 They were doing the same thing for the ladies' bathroom.